DavidDock/cheers-to-beers/TESTING.md

 See all posts by filter when button pressed.

 #### Results
-When logged in each filter link can be pressed on the SideNav and relevent posts are shown.
+When logged in each filter link can be pressed on the SideNav and relevant posts are shown.

 Current features created for user story:
 - Side Navigation buttons and posts page filters

 ### Search Posts
-As a user I can search posts by auther title or type to impove navigation of site.
+As a user I can search posts by author, title or type to improve navigation of site.

 #### Acceptance Criteria
 Search function working on Posts page